Chhat2206/Retro-Brick-Breaker/README.md

 resolve them.
 - Collision Detection is completely messed up in this game.
 We are still attempting to solve it.
 - The default error logging is terrible, so we must fix that
+- two threads accessing array at the same time so it gives a concurrent error, that is what breaks the game after lvl 1